zzz0906/LeetCode/README.md

 It summary whether current nodes have left most and right most.
 If it has it must equal to the 2^h

 else just take the left and right as the new tree!

+## 219. Contains Duplicate II

+Given an array of integers and an integer k, find out whether there are two distinct indices i and j in the array such that nums[i] = nums[j] and the absolute difference between i and j is at most k.

+I seem to have solve this problem before?

+i to find i-k - i + k?

+O(i*k)

+better map index value to